-The big west end shows get booked up quickly but some theaters do keep some tickets back to release on the door on the day.
+The big West End shows get booked up quickly but some theaters do keep some tickets back to release on the door on the day.
 Contact the theater directly to see what time the tickets are released.
-For example, the National Theatre releases day tickets at 9.30am on the morning of the performance.
+For example, the National Theatre releases day tickets on the morning of the performance.
 There is usually a limit of 2 tickets per person.

-The Islington Pleasance has been open since 1995 and has a wide range of productions from established names and new talent.
-There's comedy too as well as family-suitable shows.
+The Islington Pleasance has been open since 1995 and has a wide range of productions starring established names and new talent.
+There's comedy too as well as family-friendly shows.

-Get Into London Theatre is run by the Society of London Theatre at the start of each year.
+London Theatre's New Year Sale is run by the Society of London Theatre at the start of each year.
 It usually runs throughout January and sometimes February and March as well and has a wide variety of theater ticket deals for £10, £20, £30 or £40.

-Kid's go free to west end shows for the last two weeks in August each year for Kid's Week.
-Young people aged 5-16 get to enjoy London's Theatreland absolutely free!
+Kids go free to West End shows for the last two weeks in August each year for Kids' Week.
+Young people aged up to 16 get to enjoy London's Theatreland absolutely free!
 The under 5s can join in too, with an exclusive program of shows and activities to suit everyone.
 The ticket deal is simple: For every full paying adult, one child goes free and up to two additional children go at half-price.